 1. Allow moderate density residential (up to 22 DUA), office, civic/institutional, retail, and hotel/motel uses.
-Residential development should incorporate at least two building types, such as single family, duplexes, triplexes, quadraplexes, townhomes, and multi-family buildings.
+Residential development in this area is encouraged to include a variety of housing options (e.g. single family, duplex, triplex, quadraplex, multi-family, etc.).

-- 2. Along IKEA Blvd. and University Pointe Blvd., place buildings at or near the back of the sidewalk to complement and blend in with existing patterns of development.
+- Along IKEA Blvd. and University Pointe Blvd., place buildings at or near the back of the sidewalk to complement and blend in with existing patterns of development.
 Provide clear glass windows and/or operable doors on the street-facing elevation, where topography allows.
 Surface parking lots should be located to the rear or side of buildings. - 3.
 Encourage plazas and open spaces.
 Orient open spaces toward building entries and strategically locate courtyards and open spaces near pedestrian walkways to create desirable gathering destinations and increase safety. - 4.
 Provide a separate and clearly designated pedestrian path from the street/sidewalk to the front door of primary structures to minimize potential conflict between pedestrians and automobiles.

-- 5. Buildings should be designed to avoid the appearance of having a long, continuous building wall.
-Consider a variety of approaches to achieve this including, but not limited to: - a.
+- 5. Buildings should be designed to avoid the appearance of having a long, continuous building wall and to break up visual mass and bulk.
+Consider a combination of design techniques to achieve this including, but not limited to: - a.
 Façade modulation that provides variation in the building wall. - b.
-Separation between all or part of the building to create the appearance of multiple buildings. - c.
-Use of varying architectural styles, building heights and/or roof pitches to create the appearance of smaller, attached buildings. - 6.
+Building mass separation between all, or part, of a single building to create the appearance of multiple buildings. - c.
+Use of varying architectural styles, building heights, and/or roof pitches to reduce the apparent size of a building. - d.
+Multi-family residential development with a variety of building mass, scale, and type (e.g. townhomes, carriage houses, apartments, etc.). - 6.
 Design drive-through facilities with clearly marked pedestrian crossings and pathways so that pedestrians can easily walk from the sidewalk and parking lot to the building with minimal conflict with the drive-through lanes.

-- 7. Build a new bridge across I-85 to provide multi-modal access between University Research Park and the Regional Services Area.
+- 7. Build a new bridge across I-85 to provide multi-modal access between University Research Park and the Regional Services Area South.
 The design of University Point Blvd. bridge should integrate aesthetic features that help to establish a sense of place and strengthen the visual connection to University Research Park (URP).
 This bridge provides multi-modal access between URP and the regional services area south; it should be designed to encourage pedestrian comfort with features such as wider sidewalks, railings, vegetation, and increased separation between the sidewalk and the travel lanes. - 8.
 Provide a new local street from Clark Blvd. to IKEA Blvd. and extend across IKEA Blvd. to any new development, ultimately connecting to Pearl St.